 Remind participants that everyone sees through the lens of their own experience.
-Who we are influences how we interpret what we see-attendees may have a different view about the content and meaning of the film they have just seen, and all of them may be accurate.
-Inviting speakers to identify the evidence on which they base their opinion can help people to understand one another's perspectives.
+Who we are influences how we interpret what we see; everyone in the audience may have a different view about the content and about the meaning of the film they have just seen-and all of them may be accurate.
+Inviting speakers to identify the evidence that they've based their opinions on can help people to understand each other's perspectives.